Kajabi Pricing - Is It Too Expensive?

 Kajabi Pro Plan: An enterprise-level investment

-The Pro plan, at $279 per month, is Kajabi's top-tier pricing.
+The Pro plan, at $499 per month, is Kajabi's top-tier pricing.
 It targets established creators with multiple brands or large-scale operations.
 At this price point, you pay for maximum capacity and advanced technical control.

 The jump to Growth brings enterprise-level features, like multiple websites, custom code editing, and higher limits across all metrics.

-- 100 products and 100 funnels: Removes practical limitations for prolific creators or agencies managing multiple client accounts.
+a) 10,000 product offerings: Removes practical limitations for prolific creators or agencies managing multiple client accounts.
 With this capacity, you can support extensive product catalogs without forced upgrades.

-- Three websites vs Growth's single site: This is the major differentiator, allowing separate brands, audience targeting, or client management.
+b) Three websites vs Growth's single site: This is the major differentiator, allowing separate brands, audience targeting, or client management.
 Each website gets full Kajabi functionality independently.

-- 25 admin users vs Growth's 10: Supports larger teams with granular access controls.
+c) 25 admin users vs Growth's 10: Supports larger teams with granular access controls.
 Useful for agencies or businesses with extensive support staff.

 Who is the Pro Plan best for?